For many startups, there may be a time when you need to raise some capital to help grow your business.

 The discount will act as a reward for an investor who is taking a high risk in investing in a startup.

 A discount will give your investors extra shares in your company when it converts to equity.

-The number of extra shares they get will be based on a percentage agreed between you and your investors when drafting up the convertible note.
+The number of extra shares they get will be based on a percentage agreed between you and your investors when you agree the convertible note.

 The valuation cap is the maximum price at which the initial investment will be turned into equity.

-If you don’t set a valuation cap with your investors and you end up getting a very high valuation in your Series A, the investor might end up with a tiny percentage of the company.
+If you don’t set a valuation cap with your investors and you end up getting a very high valuation in your next equity round, the investor might end up with a tiny percentage of the company.

-This is especially the case if your startup grows exponentially and the valuation of your startup is much higher than expected.
+This is especially the case if your startup grows exponentially between the convertible note being signed at your equity round occuring, and the valuation of your startup is much higher than expected.